-Gender, Work, and Care in an Age of Insecurity
+Gender, Work, and Care in the New Economy

 As jobs become more precarious, intimate relationships more fragile, and work-family boundaries more porous, Americans of all stripes face new conflicts between earning a living and caring for others.
 How is the rise of insecurity in jobs and relationships reshaping people’s strategies for addressing the rising conflicts between work and care?
 What are the implications for gender and class inequality?
 And how do these new realities influence the prospects for creating more egalitarian work and family options?
 Drawing on extensive interviews with a broad cross-section of women and men residing in the Silicon Valley and New York areas, I offer an overview and explanation of the strategies women and men are pursuing as they endeavor – with varying degrees of success – to build work ties, sustain intimate relationships, and care for children and other dependents in increasingly uncertain times.

 gender strategies & discontents in the new economy

 “Different Ways of Not Having It All: Work, Care, and Shifting Gender Arrangements in the New Economy.”
 In Beyond the Cubicle: Job Insecurity, Intimacy, and the Flexible Self, edited by Allison Pugh.
 New York: Oxford (2017).